 Attendance and on time arrival in class are important steps in every student’s academic success at Oakmont High School.
 In addition we feel that attendance and timely arrival to class helps students demonstrate the Viking expectations to be responsible, respectful and actively engage in the educational process.
-New policies have been established to support this success and are stated below.
-A new policy is the Principal’s No-Go List.
-Students assigned to this list will not be able to participate in athletics and/or extra-curricular activities for the remainder of the semester or term depending on the infraction.

 Please find complete information on these and all other Oakmont High School policies on the school website (ohs.rjuhsd.us).